1. What's the

 High Voltage electric cables.
 To find out what National

-Grid plc covers please refer to the map within the postcode
+Transmission plc. covers please refer to the map within

 In a nutshell; Transmission apparatus